click on a question below to open the accordion

 In PIR, we allow members to define what sobriety means to them.
-In PIR, it mostly means abstaining from self-defined harmful behaviors.
-These could be substance-based or process-based sobriety.
-Some people are “sober from”: alcohol, methamphetamine, cigarettes, etc., and others are “sober from”: self-injury, gambling, sex, or food addiction.
+Generally, sobriety is characterized by abstinence from self-defined harmful behaviors.
+These behaviors could be substance- based or process-based.
+Some members are sober from alcohol, narcotics, or tobacco; others are sober from codependence, self-injury, gambling, sex, or food addiction.

-Craving” is the basis for addiction.
-“Relapse” is engaging in self-defined harmful behaviors after a period of abstinence.
-For alcoholics and addicts, craving occurs as a response to ingesting our drug of choice or engaging in self destructive behavior.
-Addiction is generally defined as craving, compulsion, loss of control/ inability to stop engaging in self-defined harmful behavior(s), with or without negative consequences.
-In PIR, some members mindfully use psychedelics and/or plant medicines to reduce the craving and obsessions often associated with addiction.
-Psychedelics are not considered inherently addictive and should not cause craving or relapse.
-If they do, we contact our sponsors, fellow travelers, or trusted others to promptly restore a healthy recovery process.
-Please find more information on our Cares and Considerations document.
+“Craving” and avoidance of the symptoms of withdrawal are part of the basis for addiction.
+“Relapse” refers to engaging in self-defined harmful behaviors after a period of abstinence.
+For alcoholics and addicts, the phenomenon of craving occurs as a response to ingesting our drug of choice or engaging in self-destructive behavior.
+Addiction is generally defined as craving, compulsion, and a loss of control or an inability to stop engaging in self-defined harmful behavior(s).
+In PIR, some members mindfully work with psychedelics and/or plant medicines to reduce the craving and obsessions often associated with addiction.
+Most psychedelics are not considered inherently addictive.
+If we experience the phenomenon of craving or relapse, we contact our sponsors, fellow travelers, or trusted others to promptly restore a healthy recovery process.
+Please find more information in our Cares and Considerations document.

 Many people in PIR come from other 12-step groups and other paths of recovery have varying lengths of sobriety or clean/recovery time from their harmful drugs/addictive behaviors.
 Some members find that traditional 12-step groups do not feel like the right fit for them.
 In PIR, we encourage individual members to identify their own version and definition of what sobriety means to them.
 We encourage people to find sponsors or co-travellers to foster a sense of community, work the steps to build a connection to a Higher Power, and get active service commitments to practice humility and responsibility.
 It may be helpful for a new member to start identifying their own harmful behaviors that they do not wish to engage in, to start to self-define their sobriety or clean time as part of their path of recovery.